 You can always choose the plan with the smallest plan, and then upgrade when needed, to save yourself some money.
 That’s what I did, and the transition was super smooth!

 I started with their lowest plan, and after taking this course, I had to upgrade to their GrowBig plan because my traffic kept increasing!
+And, after taking this course, I’m now really overdue to be upgrading to their highest plan!

 Better Customer Service (including Amazing Online Chat Reps)